sparrowcode/SwiftBoost/README.md

 If you prefer not to use any of dependency managers, you can integrate `SparrowKit` into your project manually.
 Put `Source/SparrowKit` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

-### Manually

-If you prefer not to use any of dependency managers, you can integrate `SPPermissions` into your project manually.
-Put `Source/SparrowKit` folder in your Xcode project.
-Make sure to enable `Copy items if needed` and `Create groups`.

 ## Other Projects